Armour G. McDaniel: Military service

 On March 24, 1945, Col. Benjamin O. Davis Jr. led 332nd Fighter Group pilots on a 1,600 mi bomber escort mission from the Foggia Airfield Complex's Ramitelli AirField in Italy to protect Fifteenth Air Force bombers on a mission to attack a tank assembly plant in Berlin, Germany.
 When fighters scheduled to take over escort duties failed to show up and Davis's plane began to suffer engine problems, requiring him to head back to Ramitelli, McDaniel, now a captain, assumed command from Davis, leading the pilots to Berlin despite their P-51 aircraft running low on fuel.
-As they neared Berlin, he and his pilots were attacked by 25 German Me-262 fighter jets.
+As they neared Berlin, he and his pilots were attacked by 25 German Me 262 fighter jets.
 They downed three German jets, suffering no losses to their U.S. bomber fleet.
 Nonetheless, the Germans shot down and captured McDaniel and another P-51 pilot.
-As McDaniel leaped from his aircraft, he fractured both legs.
+As McDaniel parachuted from his aircraft, he fractured both legs.

 The Germans initially imprisoned McDaniel at Nuremberg, Germany, Munich, Germany, and ultimately at Stalag VII-A near Moosburg, Germany, for over 30 days.
 He was eventually liberated by General George Patton's US Third Army on April 29, 1945.

 In January 1945, McDaniel became the 301st Fighter Squadron's commanding officer, replacing Major Lee Rayford, who returned to the United States.
 In 1946, McDaniel became the commandant of cadets at the Tuskegee Army Air Field.
 McDaniel was later stationed in Alaska, where he led several units.

 In 1964, McDaniel retired from the active duty Air Force as a lieutenant colonel.
 He later worked for the U.S. Department of Health, Education and Welfare in New York City as a civil rights specialist.

 Family

 After World War II, McDaniel married Faye J. Wilson McDaniel (1935–2019) of Fayetteville, Tennessee.
-McDaniel had three children: Armour G. McDaniel, Jr. (October 2, 1952 - October 29, 1989), Gregory McDaniel and Gwendolyn Jackson.
+McDaniel had three children: Armour G. McDaniel, Jr. (1952–1989), Gregory McDaniel and Gwendolyn Jackson.
 He also had four step-children: Delmer Jerome Edmonds, Jr., Kevin L. Edmonds, Donald E. Edmonds and Regina F. Majors.